michaelcozzolino/flyonui-vue/packages/docs/UpgradeGuide.md

   `disabled`|`readonly`.

 ### FoCheckbox | FoSwitch - defineModel and props
-- The `isIndeterminate` v-model prop as been renamed to `indeterminate`
+- The `isIndeterminate` v-model prop has been renamed to `indeterminate`

 ### FoInputText